hubertlin1/ec601-proj2/README.md

 I went through tutorials and tried to implement them to reproduce the results locally on my machine.
 I was able to successfully call multiple functions contained within the Google Language API and was able to use them to perform basic sentiment analysis on my own generated text files.
 I was also able to utilize tweepy to successfully authenticate with Twitter and grab tweets based on search word, popularity, and time of posting.
 I included some of these example scripts as well.

 ## Potential User Stories & Use Cases
+* Everyday consumers might want suggestions when deciding what restaurant to go to

+* Businesses might want to see how customers feel after visiting

+* Businesses might want to see how their public reception compares to the competition